mobizt/FirebaseClient/FAQ.md

 #### A15: The FirebaseApp was not applied to the Firebase Service apps.

 You have to apply the FirebaseApp by using `FirebaseApp::getApp`.
-Please read [Required Operation Flows](https://github.com/mobizt/FirebaseClient#required-operation-flows) for more details.
+Please read [App Initialization](https://github.com/mobizt/FirebaseClien#app-initialization) for more details.

 ### Q16: Why I get the error `"operation was cancelled"`?